barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 It plays the roles of feature detector in ConvNet.
 In more detailed, it computes the dot product of 3-D kernel with local region from input image.
 This sliding-window method can be considered as convolution operation, this is the origin of its name.
-Each kernel will detect a same feature in every region of the image and send it to the higher layer to construct more delicate feature detector.
+Each kernel will detect a same feature in every region of the image and will send it to the higher layer to construct more delicate feature detector.
 After the convolution, we prefer to apply some sorts of activation function like ReLU or tanh... to adapt to the non-linearity.
-Convolution has been used previously with some man-made filter like Laplace or Sobel to detect feature in the image, however, ConvNet proposes a way to *learn* the filter automatically.
+Convolution has been used previously with some man-made filter like Laplace or Sobel to detect feature in the image, however, ConvNet proposes a way to *learn* the filters automatically.

 <p align="center">
  <img src="/images/Introduction_CNN/conv-layer.gif" alt="" align="middle">